GLOBAL MARKETS-Weak German data drags global stocks down

 By Yasmeen Abutaleb

-NEW YORK, Oct 7 (Reuters) - Global equities prices fell on Tuesday and oil slipped to near 27-month lows after a second day of weak data out of Germany, the euro zone’s largest economy.
+NEW YORK, Oct 7 (Reuters) - Global stock markets fell and oil prices slipped to near 27-month lows on Tuesday after a second day of weak data out of Germany, the euro zone’s largest economy.

 Wall Street stocks fell ahead of this week’s start of third-quarter earnings season, with the surging dollar’s effect on corporate bottom lines a key topic for conference calls.